arup-group/mc/README.md

 [maintained and updated for changes to valid configs](#updating-mc-for-config-changes).
 The valid mapping is described in the `mc.valid` module.

 ## Report
-The CLI supports to generate a CSV report for summrising the scoring parameters for different modes and subpopulations in a tabular format from a given MATSim config.
+The CLI supports to generate a CSV report for summarising the scoring parameters for different modes and subpopulations in a tabular format from a given MATSim config.
 ```py
  mc report <MATSIM_CONFIF><OUTPUT_DIR>
  mc report tests/test_data/test_config.xml tests/test_data